gammaseeker/Documentation/Data Structures Notebooks/README.md

 # Data Structures
-These Jupyter Notebooks are designed to teach the intermediate computer science student about various data structures These notebooks assume that you know how to code and have passed your introduction to computer science course All implementations shown are in Java
+These Jupyter Notebooks are designed to teach the intermediate computer science student about various data structures.
+These notebooks assume that you know how to code and have passed your introduction to computer science course.
+All implementations shown are in Java.